 The SJSU Writing Center is located in Clark Hall, Suite 126.
-All Writing Specialists have gone through a rigorous hiring process, and they are well trained to assist all students at all levels within all disciplines to become better writers.
+All Writing Specialists are trained to assist all students at all levels within all disciplines to become better writers.
 In addition to one-on-one tutoring services, the Writing Center also offers workshops every semester on a variety of writing topics.
-To make an appointment or to refer to the numerous online resources offered through the Writing Center, visit the Writing Center website: http://www.sjsu.edu/writingcenter.
-For additional resources and updated information, follow the Writing Center on Twitter and become a fan of the SJSU Writing Center on Facebook.
+To make an appointment or to refer to the numerous online resources offered through the Writing Center, visit the Writing Center website